How to Find and Use Stories in Your Business Presentations

 Storytelling isn’t just a nice-to-have, it’s a must-have.
 Research in neuroscience shows that stories activate multiple areas of the brain, including those responsible for emotion, memory, and sensory experience.
 When we hear a story, we don’t just process it—we feel it.

-In business presentation skills training, storytelling helps professionals:
+In business presentation skills training, you learn to use storytelling to help:

 When Not to Use a Story